 DBT-RU is an official practicum training site for students in the GSAPP school psychology programs and for the Clinical Ph.D. program at Rutgers University.
 Interested students can apply by contacting Dr. Rizvi.

 Director: Shireen L. Rizvi, PhD, ABPP, is Associate Professor of Clinical Psychology at the Graduate School of Applied and Professional Psychology at Rutgers University where she also holds affiliate appointments in the psychology department and the Department of Psychiatry.
 She completed her internship and postdoctoral fellowship at the VA Boston/National Center for PTSD.
 Her research interests include improving outcomes, training, and dissemination of Dialectical Behavior Therapy (DBT) for the treatment of complex and severe populations.
-Dr. Rizvi has received funding from the National Insitute of Mental Health (NIMH), the National Institute on Drug Abuse (NIDA), and the American Foundation for Suicide Prevention (AFSP) for her research.
-Her work has resulted in over 60 peer-reviewed articles and chapters.
+Dr. Rizvi has received funding from the National Institute of Mental Health (NIMH), the National Institute on Drug Abuse (NIDA), and the American Foundation for Suicide Prevention (AFSP) for her research.
+Her work has resulted in over 70 peer-reviewed articles and book chapters as well as a book entitled Chain Analysis in Dialectical Behavior Therapy [LINK TO AMAZON or GUILFORD?].
 Dr. Rizvi is board certified in Behavioral and Cognitive Psychology and in Dialectical Behavior Therapy.
-She is President of the Board of ISITDBT and was its conference program chair for 2 years.
+She is currently on the Board of the Association of Behavioral and Cognitive Therapies (ABCT; www.abct.org) and is a Past President of the Board of ISITDBT.
 She has trained hundreds of practitioners in DBT from around the world and received the Spotlight on a Mentor Award from the Association of Behavioral and Cognitive Therapies in 2017.

-Maria Alba is a second year Clinical Psy.D. student at GSAPP.
+Maria Alba is a third year Clinical Psy.D. student at GSAPP.
 She received her B.A. from Rutgers University in Psychology and Women's & Gender Studies.
-Her clinical experiences include providing individual and family evidence-based trauma treatment to children, adolescents, and families involved in the resource care system; treating adults at the Center for Psychological Services at GSAPP; and co-leading a Family Connections group at DBT-RU.
-She previously was a research assistant for DBT-RU, and this is her first year on team.
-Her research and clinical interests include trauma, emotion dysregulation, DBT, BPD, and children and adolescent populations.
+Maria has gained clinical experience in providing comprehensive DBT to adolescents and adults at DBT-RU; providing individual and family evidence-based trauma treatment to children, adolescents, and families involved in the resource care system; treating adults at the Center for Psychological Services at GSAPP; and co-leading a Family Connections group at DBT-RU.
+She previously was a research assistant for DBT-RU and currently volunteers with the Rutgers Community Partners in Youth Mental Health.
+Her research and clinical interests include trauma, parental involvement in child treatment, DBT, BPD, and children and adolescent populations.